yaaraGoldenberg/MyGame/README.md

 This class represents target (the target cannot move), each target (fruit) has an ID number, weight, map location (in meters or pixel) and string type.
 - Packman-
 This class represents packman (the packman capable of movement), each packman has an ID number, speed, radius, map location (in meters or pixel) and string type.
+-Box-
+This calss represents a box, each box is defined by two points.
+-Ghost-
+This class represents a gohst, each ghost has an ID number, spees, radius and its location on the map.
+-Player-
+This class represents the player, each game we have only one player.
+The player has a a start point and has the ability to move by moving the mouse on the screen.
 - Game-
 In this class we have a list of packman and a list of fruits.
 This class has the ability to be built from the data it receives from the csv file, and also to create a csv file with the data it receives from a new game we created.
 - Map-